ValentinaTenus/React-App/README.md

 2. In the backend folder create a file **.env** and copy the contents of the file **.env.example** into it.
  Replace in file **.env** key values to real.

+3. Create database (for example tasks)

-3. Run [migrations] and seeds to populate the database with demo data.
+4. Run [migrations] and seeds to populate the database with demo data.
 To do this, in the command line (terminal) in the server folder, run:

     ```
     npm run migrate:dev